learn-co-curriculum/python-p4-project-template/README.md

 "Initialize this repository with a README" is unchecked (you already have one), then click "Create repository".

-Head back to the command line and enter `git remote add <project name> <github url>`.
+Head back to the command line and enter `git remote add origin <project name>
+<github url>`.
 This will map the remote repository to your local repository.
 Finally, push your first commit with `git push -u origin main`.

 Your project is now version-controlled locally and online.
 This will allow you to create different versions of your project and pick up your work on a